Haacked/talk-abstracts/open-source-apocalypse.md

 Come learn some tips on navigating a world where a large corporation is involved in .NET OSS (hint, it’s been done before) and how to create a project that can stand on its own in the presence of an 800lb gorilla.

+Some topics covered include...

+* Getting people interested in your project
+* Cultivating contributors
+* Licenses and Lawyers
+* Leveraging foundations